Marbled Yule Log with Candied Nuts

 Method

-3. Gently melt the chocolate using a double boiler.
+3. Slowly melt the chocolate in a double boiler.

-4. As the chocolate melts, mix together the flour, baking powder, salt, butter, maple syrup and eggs in a bowl, then stir in the pears and the milk.
-Mix a quarter of this batter into the chocolate.
+4. Meanwhile, in a bowl, mix together the flour, baking powder, salt, butter, maple syrup, and eggs, then fold in the grated pears and milk.

 To see the stages of preparation of the log: Marbled Yule Log